Looking for the best 2 stroke dirt bike for trail riding?

 But the real gem of the bike has to be its 300cc engine.
 The centralized optimal mass helps to counterbalance the ride and gives stability like nothing else.
 Meantime, the balance shaft helps it tone down the vibration.
 Not to mention, its electronic fuel injection system alongside the controlled power valve helps to get the enduro performance on the tracks.

 And to complement all that, you’ve got the WP damping and compression that makes any track feel like the smoothest of roads.
+Read more details about husqvarna TE 300i.

 How much does the bike weigh?